 The use of cocaine in the U.S. is unfortunately relatively common, especially among young adults aged 18 to 25.
 Many risks come with the use of cocaine.
-These risks include addiction, as well as erratic or violent behavior, changes in the brain, and health risks such as sudden cardiac events.
+These risks include addiction, erratic or violent behavior, changes in the brain and health risks such as sudden cardiac events.

-Cocaine eyes mean large, dilated pupils, and this occurs because this drug is a stimulant, and as endorphins and brain chemicals are released in large amounts, the eyes react through the dilation of the pupils, thus the term cocaine eyes.
+Cocaine eyes have large, dilated pupils.
+This occurs because this drug is a stimulant.
+As endorphins and brain chemicals are released in large amounts, the eyes react by dilating the pupils, thus the term cocaine eyes.
 When pupils are dilated, they’re incredibly sensitive to light.
 Something like wearing sunglasses even when other people might not find it that bright can be a sign of cocaine use.

 In addition to appearing dilated, eyes on cocaine may also appear bloodshot or red as blood vessels located in the eye expand.
 Along with looking at pupil size changes, changes in eye movement or the appearance of bloodshot eyes can also show intoxication.

 Other outward physical symptoms of cocaine use in adults can include a runny nose, nosebleeds, track marks in people who inject the drug and burned lips or fingers in people who smoke it.